karlstolley/wsi/syllabus/_projects/project-04.md

     Tag significant public releases, including release candidates, according to the [Semantic Versioning specification](https://semver.org)
   - >
-    Your system must be deployed to a publically available server, if you’ve not already done so.
+    Your system **must** be deployed to a publicly available server, if you’ve not already done so.
   - >
-    Your deployment strategy must include the ability to roll back to an earlier, known stable version.
+    Your deployment strategy **must** include the ability to roll back to an earlier, known stable version.
   - >
     Once deployed, your system **must** implement some type of continuous integration, continuous